 Twenty-eight-year-old evangelist Wako Halekie works in the town of Tuka Argiso in the border area between Ethiopia and Kenya.
 This small town is mostly inhabited by Borena livestock herders and is effectively divided between Oromia and Somali regional states.
-As a result both states are claiming ownership over Tuka Argiso.
+As a result, both states are claiming ownership over Tuka Argiso.
 The federal government tried to hold a referendum to resolve the dispute, but they were unsuccessful.

 Wako says, “They regard my activities as an obstacle to their mission.
 I was alerted by some villagers about their antagonistic feelings towards me.
-Recently the Muslim missionaries criticised the Christian faith openly and tried to confuse our members.”
+Recently the Muslim missionaries criticized the Christian faith openly and tried to confuse our members.”

-RESPONSE: Today I will trust God to fulfill His promises even when going through fire and flood.
+RESPONSE: Today, I will trust God to fulfill His promises, even when going through fire and flood.

 PRAYER: Pray for Evangelist Wako and his family working in difficult circumstances and pressures.